Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/slides.md

 ---

-# 3. Examples of scientific problems solved with Python
+# 3. Examples of problems solved with Python
 > Just to give some real examples of syntax and use of modules

 1. $1$D numerical integration and plot